litexlang/litex-official-documents/How_Litex_Works/Introduction.md

 Verification is the core operation of Litex—it's what makes Litex a proof assistant rather than just a programming language.
 Any system capable of mathematical verification must be built on two fundamental components:

 1. **Axioms**: These are foundational facts that we accept as true without proof.
-In Litex, axioms are typically introduced using the `know` keyword.
-They serve as the starting point for all mathematical reasoning.
+ZFC set theory is the axiom that Litex, as a LCF, chooses to use.
+ZFC set theory is the most common foundation of mathematics, and it is the most accessible to ordinary people.
+So every object in Litex is a set.

 2. **Inference rules**: These are the logical rules that determine how Litex can derive new facts from existing ones.
 Inference rules specify what conclusions can be drawn from given premises.
+Basic inference rules include:

+1. match and substitution: if a = b, then $p(a) => $p(b); forall x human: $is_intelligent(x) and Jordan $in human => $is_intelligent(Jordan)

+2. numeric expression computation (as string not floating-point): if a = 10 / 7, b = 20 / 14, then a = b

+3. builtin rules like: any set in the form of {...} satisfy $is_a_finite_set({...}), transitivity of >, <, etc.

 The verification process works as follows: Starting from axioms (known facts), Litex applies inference rules to derive new facts.
 When a new fact is successfully verified, it is memorized in the knowledge base and becomes available for future verification attempts.
 This creates a growing body of mathematical knowledge that can be used to verify increasingly complex statements.